oracle/docker-images/OracleDatabase/README.md

 	   -p:            The port mapping of the host port to the container port.
-	                  Two ports are exposed: 1521 (Oracle Listener), 5500 (OEM Express) -e ORACLE_SID: The Oracle Database SID that should be used (default: ORCLCDB) -e ORACLE_PDB: The Oracle Database PDB name that should be used (default: ORCLPDB1) -e ORACLE_PWD: The Oracle Database SYS, SYSTEM and PDB_ADMIN password (default: auto generated) -e ORACLE_CHARACTERSET:
+	                  Two ports are exposed: 1521 (Oracle Listener), 5500 (OEM Express) -e ORACLE_SID: The Oracle Database SID that should be used (default: ORCLCDB) -e ORACLE_PDB_COUNT:
+	                  The number of Oracle Database PDBs that should be created (default: 1) -e ORACLE_PDB: The Oracle Database PDB name/prefix that should be used (default: ORCLPDB1/ORCLPDB depending on ORACLE_PDB_COUNT=1/2+)
+	   -e ORACLE_PWD: The Oracle Database SYS, SYSTEM and PDB_ADMIN password (default: auto generated) -e ORACLE_CHARACTERSET:
 	                  The character set to use when creating the database (default: AL32UTF8)